ggrangia/gowall/README.md

 # gowall

 Simple package to synnchronize your goroutines and collect the results.<br>
-Loosely inspired by Promise.all() et similia
+Inspired by Promise.all() et similia
 # Installation
 ```
 go get github.com/GiacomoGrangia/gowall